-The TIFF header, described in Section 2.1.1, contains two bytes which describe the byte order used within the file.
-For the minimal blackand- white mode, these bytes SHALL have the value "II" (0x4949), denoting that the bytes in the TIFF file are in LSByte-first order (little- endian).
-The first or 0th IFD immediately follows the header, so that offset to the first IFD is 8.
-The headers values are shown in the following table:
+The TIFF header, described in Section 2.1.1, contains two bytes that describe the byte order used within the file.
+For the minimal black-and-white profile, these bytes SHALL have the value "II" (0x4949), denoting that the bytes in the TIFF file are in LSByte-first order (little-endian).
+The first or 0th IFD immediately follows the header, so offset to the first IFD is 8.
+The header values are shown in the following table:

-+ Offset Description Value
+Offset Description

 0 Byte Order 0x4949 (II)

 2 Identifier 42 decimal

 4 Offset of 0th IFD 0x 0000 0008

-The minimal black-and-white mode SHALL order IFDs and image data within a file as follows: 1) there SHALL be an IFD for each page in a multi- page fax document; (2) the IFDs SHALL occur in the same order in the file as the pages occur in the document; (3) the IFD SHALL precede the image data to which it has offsets; (4) the image data SHALL occur in the same order in the file as the pages occur in the document; (5) the IFD, the value data and the image data it has offsets to SHALL precede the next image IFD; and (6) the image data for each page SHALL be contained within a single strip.
+The minimal black-and-white profile SHALL order IFDs and image data within a file as follows: (1) There SHALL be an IFD for each page in a multi-page fax document; (2) the IFDs SHALL occur in the same order in the file as the pages occur in the document; (3) the IFD SHALL precede the image data to which it has offsets; (4) the image data SHALL occur in the same order in the file as the pages occur in the document; (5) the IFD, the value data, and the image data to which it has offsets SHALL precede the next image IFD; and (6) the image data for each page SHALL be contained within a single strip.

 As a result of (6), the StripOffsets field will contain the pointer to the image data.
 With two exceptions, the field entries in the IFD contain the field values instead of offsets to field values located outside the IFD.
-The two exceptions are the values for the XResolution and YResolution fields, both of which are type RATIONAL and require 2 4- byte numbers.
-These "long" field values SHALL be placed immediately after the IFD which contains the offsets to them, and before the image data pointed to by that IFD.
+The two exceptions are the values for the XResolution and YResolution fields, both of which are type RATIONAL and require 2 4-byte numbers.
+These "long" field values SHALL be placed immediately after the IFD which containing the offsets to them, and before the image data pointed to by that IFD.

-The effect of these requirements is that the IFD for the first page SHALL come first in the file after the TIFF header, followed by the long field values for XResolution and YResolution, followed by the image data for the first page, then the IFD for second page, etc. This is shown in the following figure.
+The effect of these requirements is that the IFD for the first page SHALL come first in the file after the TIFF header, followed by the long field values for XResolution and YResolution, followed by the image data for the first page, then the IFD for second page, and so on.
+This is shown in the following figure.
 Each IFD is required to have a PageNumber field, which has value 0 for the first page, 1 for the second page, and so on.

 Using this file structure may reduce the memory requirements in implementations.
-It is also provides some support for streaming, in which a file can be processed as it is received and before the entire file is received.
+It also provides some support for streaming, in which a file can be processed as it is received and before the entire file is received.

-3.6 Minimal Black-and-white Mode Summary
+3.6.
+Profile S: Minimal Black-and-White Profile Summary

-The table below summarizes the TIFF fields that comprise the minimal interchange set for black-and-white facsimile.
+The table below summarizes the TIFF fields that compose the minimal interchange set for black-and-white facsimile.
 The Baseline and Extension fields and field values MUST be supported by all implementations.
-For convenience in the table, certain fields which have a value that is a sequence of flag bits are shown taking integer values that correspond to the flags that are set.
+For convenience, certain fields that have a value that is a sequence of flag bits are shown with integer values corresponding to the flags that are set.
 An implementation should test the setting of the relevant flag bits individually, however, to allow extensions to the sequence of flag bits to be appropriately ignored.
 (See, for example, T4Options below.)

-+ Baseline Fields + ++ Values
+Baseline Fields Values

 BitsPerSample 1

 Compression 3: 1D Modified Huffman coding set T4Options = 0 or 4